 - Failed the Breathalyzer or blood test.

-How Can I Know What are the Consequences & Penalties to Expect of a Misdemeanor or Felony DUI Offense Conviction?
+Review What Consequences & Penalties to Expect for a Misdemeanor, Felony DUI Conviction

 1. When a driver is convicted of a 1st DUI offense: a minimum fine of $1,700 on average; a minimum 5 months suspended driver’s license time period; in most states now a person will also have to get and install a car Breathalyzer Ignition Interlock device after they get a license back.